 If a student is awarded CAP status, the student’s final admission average, upon completion of high school, must remain at or above 88.0% in order to retain their CAP status.
 Students who do not meet this 88.0% final average requirement will not retain their status in CAP, but will still retain their offer of admission to the Faculty of Science (assuming they meet all conditions related to that offer of admission).
-Students in this situation will then be eligible to apply for the Pharmacy program with the rest of the non-CAP students as early as their second year of university studies.
+Students in this situation will then be eligible to apply for the Pharmacy program with the rest of the non-CAP students as early as their second year of post-secondary studies.

 The CAP interviews, for a select group of applicants, will take place at the School of Pharmacy in May.
 Only those applicants who participate in the interview process will be considered for admission to CAP status, as this is an important component of the selection process.